Pope Francis condemns 'immoral' use of force in military retaliation

 "To masculinize the church, to masculinize women, is not human, it’s not Christian," said the pope.

 "An exaggerated feminism, which means that women are chauvinists, does not work," he continued.
-"What works is the feminine Church being greater than the priestly ministry.
+"What works is the feminine church being greater than the priestly ministry.
 And this is not often considered."

 Francis was also asked on the plane about his praise of Belgium's late King Baudouin, who, in 1990, abdicated the throne for a day in order to avoid signing a parliament bill that legalized abortion in the country.